cwi-swat/rascal-dotnet/README.md

 Alternative deployment
 ------------

+  - The first 3 steps are equal
-  - Open the rascal.jar with an archiver
+  - Open the rascal.jar with an archiver (located in the `eclipse/plugins/rascal_*` dir)
   - Copy the dirs inside `in_src_dir` into this jar
   - Copy the file from `copy_to_project` into this jar